 When to bring in a lawyer or legal aid

-Many straightforward removals can be handled with the Circuit Court's self-help forms.
-Consider getting professional help when:
+Many straightforward removals can be handled with the sheriff's complaint or the court's free self-help FED forms.
+Get professional help when:

 The case involves a mobile home, multiple occupants, or possible damage and theft.